sourdragon/sourdragon/README.md

 - 👋 Hi, I’m @sourdragon aka Adithya Ds
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning the freeCodeCamp curriculum
+- 🌱 I'm currently working on a app
 - 💞️ I’m looking to collaborate on any project on web development as I am a complete noob